matijakolaric-com/django-music-publisher/README.rst

 `CWR Developer Toolset <https://matijakolaric.com/development/cwr-toolset/>`_.

 Even if you need a far more complex CWR, this project is still a good proof of concept how well these tools work.
+Only CWR version 2.1 is supported.

 Installing the App
 ===============================================================================